-WHAT: The planned facility is the heart of regional water system operations.
+WHAT: The facility is the heart of regional water system operations.
 From here, operators control:

 - pipelines, pumps, valves and tanks for water coming in from various sources;